Transport in China: Railway links with adjoining countries

-China does not have a direct rail link with Afghanistan, Bhutan, India, Kyrgyzstan, Nepal, Pakistan or Tajikistan, but is currently planning links with Laos and India (via Burma).
+China does not have a direct rail link with Afghanistan, Bhutan, India, Kyrgyzstan, Nepal, Pakistan or Tajikistan, but is currently planning links with Laos and India (via Myanmar).

 Variable-gauge-axle trains are sometimes used to overcome the break of gauge with neighboring countries.
 The mainland is also linked to Hong Kong, but not with Macau, although a Macau link is planned.

 Urban Rail

 Rapid Transit

-Currently there over 30 rapid transit systems in mainland China.
-A further 12 systems are under construction and 20 more metros are planned.
-Today China boasts the world's longest, second and third longest metro systems.
-The Shanghai Metro only started operating in 1993 and has since expanded to be the world's longest subway system.
-Of the top 15 longest metro systems in the world 8 of them are in China, also possessing half of the top ten busiest metro systems in the world.
-As of January 2016, 39 cities have metro systems approved according to the National Development and Reform Commission.
-China plans to spend 4.7 trillion yuan ($706 billion) on transport infrastructure in the three years following 2016.
-As of early 2017, China has 5636.5 km of under construction rail transit lines.
+As of 2025, there are at least 50 rapid transit systems in mainland China.
+While it is difficult to gauge the number of systems and lines under construction or being planned at any given time, the rapid development of mass rapid transit in China suggests that new metro systems, lines, and extensions are constantly emerging and being rapidly developed.
+Today, China boasts nine of the world's ten longest metro systems.
+Furthermore, of the 50 longest metro systems in the world, 26 are in mainland China; Hong Kong and Taipei also make the list.
+The Shanghai Metro only started operating in 1993 and has since expanded to be the world's longest or second-longest subway system, trading places only with the Beijing Subway.
+In Mainland China, 23 urban rail lines are expected to start construction in 2025.